 Level 1 - Quoted market prices or identical instruments traded in active exchange markets.
-Level 1 investments include mutual funds and certificates of deposit.
+Level 1 investments include mutual funds.

 Level 2 - Significant other observable inputs such as quoted prices for identical or similar instruments in markets that are not active, and model-based valuation techniques for which all significant assumptions are observable or can be corroborated by observable market data.
+Level 2 investments include certificates of deposit.